pyraz/vim-config/README.md

     cd ~/.vim && git pull --rebase ; git submodule update ; cd -

+# Search and Replace with Ag and Cdo

+1. :Ag 'pattern to search'
+2. :Cdo s/original/new/c | update

+The first step searches recursively from the CWD, which should be the project root.
+The second argument does a search and replace, with the 'c' option, which forces us to confirm each replacement.
+Finally the update command saves all the now modified buffers in the QuickFix list.

+Furthermore, `\ze`(end) and `\zs`(start) can be used to zero in on a match within a match.
+For example, the patter `/Pratical \zsVim/` will match all occurances of the word "Vim" that occur directly after the word "Practical".
 # Solarized

 To get solarized to look good in the terminal, install it for terminal from: